swup/docs/src/docs/lifecycle/context.md

 ## Use cases

 What can we do by manipulating the context object?
+A few examples are listed below.

+Note that the most convenient place to hook into is right before `transitionStart` — all the information about the current transition is already there, but no requests or animations have yet been started.

-### Disable animations for the current visit
+### Disable animations

+The new page will load instantaneously without animations.

 ```javascript
 swup.hooks.before('transitionStart', (context) => {